 Frequent attention was paid to the progress of strategy implementation and further development of the strategic objectives - which were under review by the Executive Board in light of Covid-19 developments.
 In the August meeting the Executive Board also addressed the strategy of making the organisational structure more lean to enable the business to anticipate opportunities in its key growth markets even faster and more effectively.
 The Supervisory Board approved of the proposed approach and was continuously updated on progress.
-Next to these updates, the Supervisory Board pro-actively enquired about the progress on the strategic objectives in one-on-one meetings with Executive Board members as well as during scheduled Supervisory Board contributed with advice in their field of expertise such as marketing, finance and e-commerce.
+Next to these updates, the Supervisory Board pro-actively enquired about the progress on the strategic objectives in one-on-one meetings with Executive Board members as well as during scheduled Supervisory Board and Committee meetings.
+Also, the individual members of the Supervisory Board contributed with advice in their field of expertise such as marketing, finance and e-commerce.